Introduction to Acoustics

 All about the course

-In years one and two, you will follow a structured programme of acoustic modules, with subjects including analogue electronics, digital signal processing audio systems and speaker design.
-In your final year, you'll be able to shape your degree around your interests, selecting optional modules in speech, room acoustics and virtual reality.
-You'll also complete experiments and project work, culminating in your individual project.
+- Returning to Salford for your final year, you can begin to shape your degree around your interests, selecting optional modules in areas such as speech, room acoustics and noise control.
+You will also complete further experiments and project work, culminating in your individual project

-Between years two and three, you'll take your industry placement .
-Although you’ll be responsible for securing your placement, our tutors will support you, monitor your progress and assess your final placement report.
-By successfully completing your placement year, you'll add 'with professional experience' to your final degree award.
+On this course, you will have the option to take an industry placement year between years two and three.
+Although you will be responsible for securing your placement, our tutors will support you in finding a role, and monitor your progress throughout.
+By successfully completing a placement year, you can also add 'with professional experience' to your final degree award.

 This module offers an introduction to a wide range of concepts in acoustics and allows you to begin to gain skills in the practical measurement and analysis of acoustic devices and audio technologies.